76 Current (2023) Top Local Directories You Need For Local SEO Citations

-Having been in the local SEO business for many years now, we’ve been successful in aggregating information and data for us to use and check against when it comes to some of our Local SEO Services.
+Having been in the local SEO business for many years now, Arcane Marketing has been quite successful in aggregating information and data for us to use and check against when it comes to some of our Local SEO Services.
 However, we also spend a lot of time simply helping other businesses and giving away a lot of really great and solid SEO advice.
-We thought we could share some of our resources to the public and give you a great place to find the best local directories to use for your citation work and local SEO efforts.
+In fact, check out our TikTok channel and even our YouTube channel for more info.
+For this important SEO Citation hack/postm, we thought we could share some of our resources to the public and give you a great place to find the best local directories to use for your citation work and local SEO efforts.
 Below you’ll find the 76 best local directories you need to make sure that your business is listed in, that are FREE.
 We’ve found a lot of value in making sure we’re checking, updating, and using the links below for all of our SEO clients (yes, even national focused).

 You’ll find other companies that claim they have 100 places or 87, or 50… We’ve already done the work and cross compared the links.
-Many of the other lists are simply out dated with many dead links – bleh!
-The list you’ll find below from Arcane Marketing is the most up-to-date and relevant.
-All of the local directory links listed below actually work.
+Many of the other lists are simply outdated with many dead links – bleh!
+The list you’ll find below from within our resources of Arcane Marketing is the most up-to-date and relevant.
+All of the local directory links listed below actually work (as of May 2023).

 What About Google Maps?